-College applications have a strict deadline, which looms on the horizon as students begin their senior year of high school.
-But some deadlines are far closer than others, the Early phase of applications, compared to the regular.
+College applications have strict deadlines, which loom on the horizon as students enter their senior year of high school.
+But some of these deadlines are far closer than others; the so-called Early phase of applications.
 What are these early deadlines?
 How do they work?
-Is it worth applying early?
+Is applying early the right choice for you?

-In this article, we’ll go over early action vs early decision, what early applications mean, what advantages they offer, and when you should consider using them.
-We’ll illustrate this with examples from our previous students, and how they aimed their applications strategically to take advantage of how admissions work.
+In this article, we’ll go over what early applications mean, what advantages they offer, and when you should consider taking advantage of them.
+We’ll illustrate this with examples from our previous students, and how they timed their applications strategically to take advantage of how admissions works.
+Let’s jump right in!

-Early Decision (ED) is an application option that gives you a two-to-three time multiplier of being admitted and contractually commits you to attend that college if you are admitted.
-All ED applications are contractually binding; thus you should be 100% certain you want to attend a college before applying to it ED.
+Early Decision (ED) is an application option that gives you a two-to-three times multiplier of being admitted, and contractually commits you to attend that college if you are accepted.
+All ED applications are binding in this way; thus you should be 100% certain you want to attend a college before applying to it ED.
 The ED deadline is always before regular decisions come due, and typically falls in early November.
-ED results also come out earlier, typically by early December.
+ED results also come out earlier, typically released in early December.

-Universities share amongst one another a list of students that have applied ED, so it is not possible for students to apply to more than one school for ED.
-Students who do so will be rejected by all of the universities they applied to in such a manner, due to dishonesty.
+Universities share a list of students that have applied ED, so it is not possible for you to apply to more than one school for ED.
+Students who do so will be rejected by all of the universities they applied to in such a manner, due to the inherent dishonesty of doing so.

-Due to the major boost in admissions chances, if our students are certain about what school they want to attend, we always recommend they apply to their top school ED if possible.
-Student P was certain she wanted to attend Rice, so applied ED; now she’s slated to attend, and is planning on majoring in biology.
-She’s not alone, we had 7 students get into Rice ED this admissions cycle.
+Due to the major boost in admissions chances, if our students are certain about what school they want to attend, we always recommend they apply to their top school ED.
+Student P was certain she wanted to attend Rice, so she applied ED; now she’s slated to attend, and is planning on majoring in biology.
+She’s not alone; we had 7 students get into Rice ED this past year.

 Early Decision II